Post

 sudo mokutil --import /etc/pki/akmods/certs/public_key.der

-When you run this command, you’ll be prompted to enter a password for key registration.
-This is a one-time password you’ll use when rebooting to complete the key registration process, so enter something you can remember.
+After running the command above, you will be prompted to enter a password for key enrollment.
+Shortly, you will reboot to complete the enrollment process; this password is a one-time password for that step, so enter something you can remember.

 1